pococms/website/docs/themes-creating.md

 * [Themes technical overview](themes-overview.html)
 * [Using themes](themes-using.html)

+## Adding skinny support to a PocoCMS framework project

+## TODO: Screen shots
+What if you want a theme that floats in the middle of a wide screen, showing its background like the Pasteboard or Rawdog themes?

+The default PocoCMS style framework generates sites with themes that stretch across the entire screen.
+You can change this behavior by adding the `skinny.css` after `base.css` in your theme's `README.md` file, like this:

+---
+header: "header.md"
+nav: "nav.md"
+aside: "aside.md"
+footer: "footer.md"

+stylesheets:
+- "../../css/base.css"
+- "../../css/skinny.css"
+---

+The contents are fairly brief:

+      html{background-color:gray;margin-left:auto;margin-right:auto;width:80%;}
+      body{margin:5% 5% 5% 10%;}
+      aside{width:20%;padding-left:1rem;}
+      header,nav,article,footer{margin-left:auto;margin-right:auto;}
+      footer{margin-right:10%;max-width:80%;}

 ## Adding framework support to a classless CSS stylesheet

 Here's an example of what it took to get full framework